Contact Information as an Asset

 For marketers, bad data takes an especially heavy toll.

 Marketers spend a great deal of time and money acquiring the phone numbers of qualified leads.
-They pay for advertising campaigns, create content offers, develop web pages and pursue search engine optimization to help them generate leads.
-Sometimes they simply buy contact lists in bulk.
+They pay for advertising campaigns, create content offers, develop web pages, and pursue search engine optimization to help them generate leads.
+Sometimes, they buy contact lists in bulk.

 According to HubSpot, B2B companies spend an average of $43 per lead.
 After that, it costs more to follow up on the lead through sales or through nurture programs that will (hopefully eventually) convert them into long-term customers.
 Once you factor in all of these expenses, the cost-per-acquisition can be substantial.

-With so many resources already being spent on contacts, it stings to find out that some of these contacts are invalid.
+With so many resources already being spent on contacts, it stings to discover that some contacts are invalid.

-To illustrate this: If a marketing program costs $10,000 and produces 233 leads, then the cost-per-lead (CPL) is $43, the national B2B average.
-But, if turns out that only 75% of the contacts actually have usable phone numbers, then suddenly the CPL jumps to $57.
+To illustrate, If a marketing program costs $10,000 and produces 233 leads, then the cost-per-lead (CPL) is $43, the national B2B average.
+But, if only 75% of the contacts have usable phone numbers, the CPL suddenly jumps to $57.

 Identify Disconnected Phone Numbers and Cut Data Quality Attrition

-It’s estimated that only 75% of phone contact data stored by businesses is accurate at the point of entry.
+It’s estimated that only 75% of phone contact data stored by businesses is accurate at entry.
 Marketers see this all the time with lead capture forms.
-A visitor who’s only signing up to gain access to a free feature may simply give a fake number.
+A visitor only signing up to gain access to a free feature may give a fake number.
 At the same time, contact information scraped from online sources can be inaccurate or outdated.

-Over time, the accuracy of your contact data only goes down as people switch jobs and change phone lines.
-So even if your database was pristine at the outset, it will gradually become less accurate.
+Over time, your contact data’s accuracy decreases as people switch jobs and change phone lines.
+So, even if your database was pristine at the outset, it will gradually become less accurate.

 What’s the cost of this attrition?